J535D165/recordlinkage/docs/contributing.rst

 ************

 Thanks for your interest in contributing to the Python Record Linkage Toolkit.
 There is a lot of work to do.
+See `Github <https://github.com/J535D165/recordlinkage/graphs/contributors>`_ for the contributors to this package.

-The workflow for contributing:
+The workflow for contributing is as follows:

 - clone https://github.com/J535D165/recordlinkage.git
 - Make a branch with your modifications/contributions